How To Remove Stains from Granite & Marble (and other stone)

 Granite, Marble and All Natural Stone

-We recommend using HMK R52 Stain Extracting Poultice
+We recommend using HMK R152 Stain Extracting Poultice

-Apply R52 onto the surface with a putty knife or spatula and work into the surface with a brush.
+Apply R152 onto the surface with a putty knife or spatula and work into the surface with a brush.

-Thereafter add more HMK® R52 to ensure that there is a layer of at least 5mm of poultice.
-Cover with plastic wrap and tape down edges.
+Thereafter add more HMK® R152 to ensure that there is a layer of at least 1/4" (5mm) of poultice.
 Allow to dry for 12 hours.
-After 12 hours, remove plastic and continue to allow to dry for 12-24 hours.

 Once completely dry brush off the hardened poultice or lightly scrape off using a plastic paint scraper or spatula.
 Do not be alarmed if stone beneath and surrounding Poultice remains darker for several hours or days.
 The moisture may cause it to appear darker, but once dry it will return to previous appearance.